kubeinn/kubeinn/docs/README.md

 # Introduction
 > Kubeinn is an open source manager for multi-tenant [Kubernetes](https://github.com/kubernetes/kubernetes) clusters.
 It provides cluster administrators with the basic tools to manage tenants of a shared Kubernetes cluster.
-Originally designed for [SingAREN](https://www.singaren.net.sg/).

 ![](./img/kubeinn-demo.gif)